ARMmbed/mbed-os-example-lorawan/README.md

 ## Running the application

-Drag and drop the application binary from `BUILD/YOUR_TARGET/ARM/mbed-os-example-lora.bin` yo your Mbed enabled target hardware which appears as USB device on your host machine.
+Drag and drop the application binary from `BUILD/YOUR_TARGET/ARM/mbed-os-example-lora.bin` to your Mbed enabled target hardware, which appears as a USB device on your host machine.

 Attach a serial console emulator of your choice (for example, PuTTY, Minicom or screen) to your USB device.
 Set the baudrate to 115200 bit/s, and reset your board by pressing the reset button.